klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 	_address: '0xf5a9079f311f9ec55170af351627aff0c5d2e287',
 	_key: PrivateKey { _privateKey: '0x{private key}' }
 }
-SingleKeyring {
-	_address: '0x17e7531b40ad5d7b5fa7b4ec78df64ce1cb36d24',
-	_key: PrivateKey { _privateKey: '0x{private key}' }
-}
 ```

-The result of `caver.wallet.keyring.createFromPrivateKey` and `caver.wallet.keyring.createFromKlaytnWalletKey`, like the result of `caver.wallet.keyring.generate` above, is a [SingleKeyring] instance with an address defined inside it and a [PrivateKey] instance in `keyring.keys`.
+The result of `caver.wallet.keyring.createFromPrivateKey`, like the result of `caver.wallet.keyring.generate` above, is a [SingleKeyring] instance with an address defined inside it and a [PrivateKey] instance in `keyring.key`.

 #### Creating a SingleKeyring with a private key and an address <a id="creating-a-singlekeyring-with-a-private-key-and-an-address"></a>